-According to a recent Market Trends blog by Mike Antich, editor of Work Truck magazine, the installation of telematics devices on company vehicles began tracking engine hours vs. miles driven.
-This was a key turning point in the engine hours versus miles debate, as it provided fleets an easier way to track hours, rather than simply trusting a driver’s log.
+According to a Market Trends blog by Mike Antich, the installation of telematics devices on company vehicles began tracking engine hours vs. miles driven.
+This was a key turning point in the engine hours versus miles debate, as it provided fleets an easier way to track a truck's engine idle hours, rather than simply trusting a driver’s log.

-“Many medium-duty truck applications perform a larger amount of their work at idle, or lower speeds, than either passenger vehicles or over-the-road trucks, and therefore will typically have low miles, but higher-than-normal engine hours-per-mile,” explained Brian Tabel, director of marketing for Isuzu Commercial Truck of America, Inc. (ICTA).
+“Many medium-duty truck applications perform a larger amount of their work at idle, or lower average speed, than either passenger vehicles or over-the-road trucks, and therefore will typically have low miles, but higher-than-normal engine hours-per-mile,” explained Brian Tabel, director of marketing for Isuzu Commercial Truck of America, Inc. (ICTA).

 Idling in a medium-duty fleet vehicle can use up to a half-gallon of fuel, per hour, according to fueleconomy.gov.

 “Idling is one of the main reasons a fleet manager would want to track engine hours instead of mileage,” said Kooken of PHH Arval.
 “Take an electric company truck, for example.
-That vehicle idles for hours each day while the crane is up.
+That vehicle's idle hours are high each day while the crane is up.
 Mileage isn’t being recorded during this time, but one hour of idling is equal to 25-30 miles of driving.
 That usage needs to be properly accounted.”

 Idling and PTO operation are not ideal conditions for some vehicle systems.
 “For example, the diesel oxidation catalyst is less likely to achieve temperatures high enough to perform optimal regenerations.
 More manual regeneration is required when the operating temperature is lower than a typical duty cycle,” Tabel explained.